STERLING

 During the 1950's, Sterling Ski Club made great strides toward becoming the most active clubs in the Eastern United States.
 In 1956, Sterling won the Robert St. Louis Trophy, awarded to the Club which had the most outstanding ski instruction program.
 The following year, the Club hosted 800 skiers for the 36th Annual Eastern Ski Association Convention.
 At that time, Sterling was awarded the coveted Miller Hi-Life Trophy as the outstanding ski club in the Eastern division.
 This award was won again by Sterling Ski Club in 1977.

 In 1954, the Sterling dream of actually owning a ski lodge came true as the Club purchased a house in Stratton, Vermont, a few miles from the Mt.
 Snow ski area.
 This lodge was used for several years before being sold in 1959 to the Buck Ridge Ski Club of Philadelphia.

-That same year, Sterling purchased land in West Brattleboro, Vermont, and started building a larger, more comfortable lodge.
-This lodge is still owned by Sterling Ski Club.
+In 1959 Sterling purchased land in West Brattleboro, Vermont, and started building a larger, more comfortable lodge.
 Within eight years, the mortgage on the Brattleboro lodge was paid and the Club bought a lot at Glen Ellen Mountain (now Sugarbush North) in Fayston, Vermont, with the intention of building a second lodge.
 However, in 1974, before construction began, the Club, purchased another lodge adjacent to the T-Bar area at the base of Sugarbush North.
 The Club assumed the mortgage on the Glen Ellen lodge, and remortgaged the Brattleboro lodge to finance this purchase.
 The original Glen Ellen property remained undeveloped and eventually was sold in 1979.
-Today both lodges are paid in full.

 In 1969, Sterling Ski Club found itself back in the Barnum Festival Parade with yet another float entry.
 This Olympic float, made of over 20,000 paper napkins stuffed into chicken wire, received a "Best Effort" award.
 The following year, the Sterling float was sponsored by funds from private industry.
 This enabled the Club to produce the elaborated Skiing On a Star float which featured ski queen Barbara Testi (England) being pulled on skis by a rocket ship.